nus-cs2030s/2324-s2/docs/39-async.md

                  .join();
 ```

 Suppose we want to continue chaining our tasks despite exceptions.
 We can use the `handle` method, to handle the exception.
 The `handle` method takes in a `BiFunction` (similar to `cs2030s.fp.Combiner`).
-The first parameter to the `BiFunction` is the value, the second is the exception, the third is the return value.
+The first parameter of the `BiFunction` is the value, the second is the exception, and the third is the return value.

 Only one of the first two parameters is not `null`.
 If the value is `null`, this means that an exception has been thrown.
 Otherwise, the exception is `null`[^3].